Ashref-dev/entretien-ai/README.md

 2. **Fix Video Initialization**:
    - Ensure video initialization logic works independently in the "Get Ready" component.
-   - Modify the `interview/IT` component to integrate seamlessly with the new "Get Ready" page.
+   - Modify the `interview/interviewId` path component to integrate seamlessly with the new "Get Ready" page.

 3. **Test the Video Feed**:
    - Verify the video works on both the "Get Ready" page and the interview component.